 📋 What Ingredients do I need

-You will need the following ingredients to make this Dill Pickle Soup: Low Sodium Chicken Broth, Russet Potatoes, Carrot(s), Dill Pickles, Unsalted Butter, All Purpose Flour, Sour Cream, Water, Dill Pickle Juice, Old Bay Seasoning, Salt, Ground Black Pepper and Cayenne Pepper.
+You will need the following ingredients to make this Dill Pickle Soup recipe (see recipe card for quantities): Low Sodium Chicken Broth, Russet Potatoes, Carrot(s), Dill Pickles, Unsalted Butter, All Purpose Flour, Sour Cream, Water, Dill Pickle Juice, Old Bay Seasoning, Salt, Ground Black Pepper and Cayenne Pepper.

 🥣 How to Make Dill Pickle Soup